Tree tensor network state approach for solving hierarchical equations of motion

-While the HEOM method has gained tremendous success aided by abundant optimization schemes and advances in computational architecture,\cite{Ishizaki_J.Phys.Soc.Jpn._2005_p3131,Shi_J.Chem.Phys._2009_p84105,Hu_J.Chem.Phys._2010_p101106,Struempfer_J.Chem.TheoryComput._2012_p2808,Tsuchimoto_J.Chem.TheoryComput._2015_p3859,Kramer_J.Comput.Chem._2018_p1779,Chen_J.Chem.Phys._2022_p221102,Xu_Phys.Rev.Lett._2022_p230601,Ikeda_J.Chem.Phys._2022_p104104} there remains a computational bottleneck when the central system size is large and many exponential terms are required to converge the original bath correlation function.
-Recently, these limitations have been effectively broached by employing the matrix product states (MPS),\cite{Schollwoeck_Ann.Phys.NY_2011_p96--192} also known as tensor trains (TT) decomposition\cite{Oseledets_SIAMJ.Sci.Comput._2011_p2295--2317} of these ADOs.\cite{Shi_J.Chem.Phys._2018_p174102,Borrelli_J.Chem.Phys._2019_p234102,Yan_J.Chem.Phys._2020_p204109,Ke_J.Chem.Phys._2022_p194102} MPS/TT provides a compact and ideal way to encode one-dimensional (1D) short-range quantum many-body system entanglement,\cite{Vidal_Physicalreviewletters_2004_p40502} by representing the multi-dimensional wave function as the product of a chain of low-rank tensors.
-However, it may not be the optimal choice for the HEOM method, given that the system degree of freedom (DoF) and effective bath modes form a star-shaped entanglement structure, i.e., the system DoF is coupled to every bath mode and these bath modes are not directly coupled to each other.
-Therefore, it is important to go beyond the MPS/TT ansatz and probe other higher-dimensional tensor network state structures that resemble the inherent entanglement topology between the system and effective bath modes.
+While the HEOM method has gained tremendous success aided by abundant optimization schemes and advances in computational architecture,\cite{Ishizaki_J.Phys.Soc.Jpn._2005_p3131,Shi_J.Chem.Phys._2009_p84105,Hu_J.Chem.Phys._2010_p101106,Struempfer_J.Chem.TheoryComput._2012_p2808,Tsuchimoto_J.Chem.TheoryComput._2015_p3859,Kramer_J.Comput.Chem._2018_p1779,Chen_J.Chem.Phys._2022_p221102,Xu_Phys.Rev.Lett._2022_p230601,Ikeda_J.Chem.Phys._2022_p104104} its applications hit a hard wall in the cases where the central system size is large, many exponential terms (or effective bath modes) are required to reproduce the original bath correlation function, and a deep hierarchical depth is necessitated to account for the strong system-bath coupling accurately.
+This is because the computational cost grows exponentially with the increase of these factors.
+Recently, these limitations have been effectively broached by employing the matrix product states (MPS),\cite{Schollwoeck_Ann.Phys.NY_2011_p96--192} also known as tensor trains (TT) decomposition\cite{Oseledets_SIAMJ.Sci.Comput._2011_p2295--2317} of these ADOs.\cite{Shi_J.Chem.Phys._2018_p174102,Borrelli_J.Chem.Phys._2019_p234102,Yan_J.Chem.Phys._2020_p204109,Ke_J.Chem.Phys._2022_p194102} MPS/TT provides a compact and ideal way to encode one-dimensional (1D) short-range quantum many-body system correlation,\cite{Vidal_Physicalreviewletters_2004_p40502} by representing the multi-dimensional wave function as the product of a chain of low-rank tensors.
+When the entanglements are well confined within the near neighboring tensors over a long time, the computational cost of the HEOM+MPS/TT method scales linearly with the system size, the number of effective bath modes, and the hierarchical depth.
+However, it is not often the case for the HEOM+MPS/TT method, because in addition to the strong correlation among system degrees of freedom (DoF), the system DoF may also be strongly coupled to every effective bath mode.
+As a consequence, the correlation would quickly spread over a long distance along the MPS chain, and very large bond dimensions are needed to obtain accurate results.
+Therefore, it is important to go beyond the MPS/TT ansatz and explore the combination of the HEOM method with other higher-dimensional tensor network state structures that can more efficiently encode the inherent entanglement between the system DoFs and effective bath modes.

 In this work, we will demonstrate the applicability of tree tensor network state (TTNS) which is a generalization of the MPS/TT into a tree-shaped network of tensors,\cite{Shi_Phys.Rev.A_2006_p22320,Tagliacozzo_Phys.Rev.B_2009_p235127,Murg_Phys.Rev.B_2010_p205105,Li_Phys.Rev.B_2012_p195137,Changlani_Phys.Rev.B_2013_p85107,Nakatani_J.Chem.Phys._2013_p134113,Murg_J.Chem.TheoryComput._2015_p1027,Gunst_J.Chem.TheoryComput._2018_p2026,Schroeder_Nat.Commun._2019_p1,Larsson_J.Chem.Phys._2019_p204102,Ferrari_Phys.Rev.B_2022_p214201,Seitz_arXivpreprintarXiv2206.01000_2022_p,Milsted_arXivpreprintarXiv1905.01331_2019_p} and a time propagation algorithm based on the time-dependent variational principle (TDVP)\cite{Bauernfeind_SciPostPhysics_2020_p024,Kloss_SciPostPhysics_2020_p70,Ceruti_SIAMJ.Numer.Anal._2021_p289} for solving the HEOM method.